Blushing Penne Pasta Recipe

 - 1/2 cup shredded Parmigiano-Reggiano cheese, divided

-- 2. Combine flour and remaining cream until smooth; gradually stir into onion mixture.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+- 3. Mix flour and remaining cream until smooth; gradually stir into onion mixture.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Stir in 1/4 cup cheese.
-Drain penne; toss with sauce.
-Sprinkle with remaining cheese.
+Stir into pasta.
+Serve with remaining cheese.
 Yield: 8 servings.

 Reviews for Blushing Penne Pasta